Download: potamus-0.9.tar.gz (114K, MD5sum 3e8e30c95c343606d995ccc00ddd8ade, GPG signature)

 It was written as a reaction to players like Rhythmbox that use a complex database to keep track of a music collection.
 My preference instead is to make use of the filesystem for sorting music, so Potamus knows nothing about the files it's playing other than their names, and tries to make it as easy as possible to use your file manager to locate and play music.

 Potamus is a successor to GNU xhippo, which was in turn inspired by HippoPlayer.
-It can decode FLAC, Ogg Vorbis, MPEG audio, and any format supported by the ModPlug, audiofile or FFmpeg libraries (including WAV, Shorten, and various module formats).
+It can decode FLAC, Ogg Vorbis, Opus, MPEG audio, and any format supported by the ModPlug, audiofile or FFmpeg libraries (including WAV, Shorten, and various module formats).
 For MPEG audio playback (including MP3), it uses libmad's high-quality decoder to produce dithered 24-bit output.
 It can use OSS or ALSA (via libao) for direct output, or can work with JACK, converting sample rates and formats where necessary.
 It supports 24-bit audio output and gapless playback.
-It can perform simple operations on channels (sum and difference, phase reversal, single channels).

 Screenshots